 Truth be told, I have not often told even my closest friends or family about my experience with 9/11.
 Some people don’t even know that I lived in New York City at that time.
 You see, there were other people in my life who had stories that seemed so much more important or interesting than my own.
 So on 9/11 I disregarded my own feelings and quickly, without a moment of thought, stuffed them down deep.
 That’s what I do.
 That’s what I’ve always done.
 I know it’s not healthy.
 That’s why I write now.

 It took me a decade to finally begin valuing my own 9/11 experience.
 And it required therapy.
 My therapist did not even realize I had been impacted by 9/11 because I had so much regard for my ex-husband’s story that I disregarded my feelings about the experience completely.
-I had not being there guilt.
-I think she called it survivor guilt.
+I had “not being there” guilt.
+She called it survivor guilt.

-Fortunately for me, when the plane hit the World Trade Center tower I was still laying in bed in my brownstone apartment in Brooklyn.
+Fortunately for me, when the plane hit the World Trade Center tower I was still lazing in bed in my brownstone apartment in Brooklyn.
 That’s one reason why I thought my story had no value.
 I wasn’t even there.
 I wasn’t one of the people running away from a burning building, running through ash and smoke and chaos like my boyfriend, my friends, and my colleagues.
-And I wasn’t one of the people trapped underneath the World Trade Center, which is where I most likely would have been if I had gone into the office that morning as I had planned.
-That was where I was pretty much every morning when I went to law school and worked in Manhattan.
-The subway underneath the World Trade Center was where I ended my morning commute.
+And I wasn’t one of the people trapped underneath the World Trade Center, which is where I most likely would have been if I had gone into the office that morning as I had planned to do.
+That was where I was pretty much every morning when I went to work in Manhattan.
+The subway underneath the World Trade Center was where I started and ended my commute to work.

 I was alerted to the tower being hit by my landlord, Alba, a sweet and kind hearted woman from Colombia who lived downstairs.
 She owned the brownstone with her late husband, Stanley.
 My boyfriend and I rented the apartment, which was the top two floors.
 A small closet in the hallway of our apartment provided the only access to the roof.
 I was finally roused by Alba pounding on my door so she could get up to the roof.
 She told me the tower had been hit and she wanted to see it with her own eyes.
 I did not.